 A: One of the greatest challenges for any entrance exam is the time limitation.
-You have to complete 180 questions with a time duration of 3 hours.
-Practice NEET sample papers and previous year question papers to improve time and accuracy.
+You have to complete 180 questions out of 200 questions within the time duration of 3 hours 20 minutes.
+Practice NEET sample papers and previous year question papers to improve time management and accuracy.

 Q: What are the best books for NEET 2023?

 A: The most important element to prepare for any exam is good study material.
 Following the right NEET study material is very important to prepare for the examination.
 NCERT are the best NEET books to prepare for the exam.
 Aspirants can consult NEET teachers and toppers or read their interviews and check which books they have referred.

 Q: Who all are not eligible for NEET PG?

 A: Any candidate who does not possess a medical degree recognized by Indian Medical Council Act 1956, is not eligible to appear for NEET PG.
 Candidates without internship certificate will also not be allowed to appear for the NEET PG 2022 exam.

 Q: Who will be conducting NEET PG Entrance Test?

 A: The National Board of Examination (NBE) will be conducting NEET PG.

-Q: What is the eligibility criteria for Foreign Nationals?
+Q: What are the eligibility criteria for Foreign Nationals?